balena-io/docs/pages/learn/develop/local-mode.md

 ## Push over a new project

 Now that we know where our device is on the network we can start pushing some code to it.
-To do this, we use the `resin local push` command.
-This command instructs the device to do a Docker build and then runs your container in the same configuration as the resin.io device supervisor supervisor would.
+To do this, we use the `{{ $names.company.short }} local push` command.
+This command instructs the device to do a Docker build and then runs your container in the same configuration as the {{ $names.company.lower }} device supervisor supervisor would.
 You can either pass the command your device's IP address or `<short-uuid>.local` name.
 If you leave this out, you will be presented with a list of devices to choose from.

 **Command**
 ```
-sudo resin local push f340127.local -s .
+sudo {{ $names.company.short }} local push f340127.local -s .
 ```
 **Output**
 ```
 * Building..
 - Stopping and Removing any previous 'rainbow' container
 - Building new 'rainbow' image
-Step 1 : FROM resin/raspberrypi3-python:3-slim
+Step 1 : FROM {{ $names.company.short }}/raspberrypi3-python:3-slim
  ---> aa2d93575b6c
 Step 2 : WORKDIR /usr/src/app
  ---> Using cache